Joni Telarico » Joni Telarico

 Homework:

-*Mrs. T.'s SCIENCE CLASSES: New Unit Geology
+*Mrs. T.'s SCIENCE CLASSES: CO History Week!
+Unit on WAVES starts Feb.
+2

 We will be sharing our Science time with studying our Colorado State History for the next few months